 - caramel apple

-I cut the stick for the large lollipop by about 3 inches with a knife.
-There are 2 reasons for this:
+Cut the stick for the large lollipop by about 3 inches with a knife, here’s why:

 - I didn’t want it sticking too high out of the cake.